What is the role of Continental Associations in providing services to National Federations?

 With this in mind, what should be the role of Continental Associations in providing support to National Federations?
 How much autonomy should they have in establishing their own supportive tools?
 And how can IF’s ensure that their relationship with Continental Association is both efficient and effective?

-This Seminar will look at some of the different approaches that IFs can take regarding their relationship with their Continental Associations, hearing from an international organisation outside the world of sport, an IF itself, and a Continental Association who will offer their own perspective.
+This Seminar looked at some of the different approaches that IFs can take regarding their relationship with their Continental Associations, hearing from an international organisation outside the world of sport, an IF itself, and a Continental Association who will offer their own perspective.

 Speakers at this Seminar: